FHV-ITM13/Latex-Documents/README.md

 If you use any IDE take a look in the options menu - maybe you can find an option to automatize this.

+It is also possible to use Zotero for reference management and BibTex.

 ## Repo Usage

 Create or Clone own empty repository: